A basic checklist for your next ocean passage

 Choice is yours how you want to top off your house batteries: do you have a built-in generator aboard?
 Will you charge from the alternator on the main engine (maybe not a good idea if you have a turbo-charged engine, as charging batteries is typically done on lower RPM without engaging the turbo).

-On several boats we sailed across oceans we had a small 0.9-1 KVA standalone generator we used to charge the batteries at night.
+On several boats we sailed across oceans, we had a small 0.9-1 KVA standalone generator we used to charge the batteries at night.
 A cheap and effective solution.

 Water

-Sure you can cross an ocean using the capacity of your normal water tank and some spare jerrycans.
+Sure you can cross an ocean using the capacity of your normal 200l water tank and some spare jerrycans.
 It will demand strict water-usage "rules", though.
 Better if you have a water-maker, and better still if it is built-in, in the boat, with its saltwater in-take through a built-in seacock.
 A "portable" watermaker, with an intake via a floating tube, did not work well in our previous passage: we never found a way to ensure the intake tube stayed well under water.
 The intake sucked air bubbles (might have been cavitation bubbles), which can damage the membranes, and made any "water making session", a labour-intense and tiring venture.

 Emergency and safety equipment